-With this painting I was trying to process all the things going on in the world.
-And living in a Vancouver suburb, just seeing the good citizen picking up after her dog, oblivious to the crazy world around….
-Like Plato’s story, The allegory of the cave, where people in a cave looking at shadows on the wall, and trying to describe reality from the observation of shadows, as opposed to them turning to see the source, which is the fire itself.
-There are many shadows.
-Trying to put it all together can be an interesting challenge.
+Following 9/11, the terms “war on terror”, “axis of evil”, and “homeland security” became regular phrases in US government alerts.
+While the “potential of attack was imminent” according to some government updates, I was trying to process all the things going on in the world.
+Living in a Vancouver suburb, I saw the good citizen picking up after her dog, oblivious to the crazy world around her.
+The situation reminded me of Plato’s allegory of the cave, where the people in the cave are looking at shadows on the wall trying to describe reality from the observation of shadows, instead of turning to see the source which is the fire itself.
+There are many shadows and trying to put it all together can be an interesting challenge.

 Real Tissues a.k.a.
 Statement Art a.k.a.
 Placards a.k.a.
-All the World is a Stage (But Quiet On the Set), oil on linen, 54”x72 inches, painted August 2002 to January 2003
+All the World is a Stage (But Quiet On the Set), oil on linen, 54”x72 inches, painted August 2002 to January 2003.

-This painting is an acknowledgement of our overly saturated media age, but saturated with what?
-The characters are not interested in the “show”, a possible unveiling of a bikini clad naive, wanting more relevant, humanistic points of view expressed.
-Some characters are feeling ‘the fear’, (i.e. anxiety over oppression of peoples, health care, industrial military complex, globalization, environmental issues, war on drugs, war…) but the big man continues along, assuring that all is well.
-The ‘show’ has easy answers to complex situations, or makes no attempt at all, just a little ‘T and A’; an elderly woman’s answer to the stupidity of the ‘show’ may be reflected in the simplicity of her sign “don’t be an asshole”.
+This painting is an acknowledgment of our overly saturated media age, but saturated with what?
+The characters are not interested in the “show”, a possible unveiling of a bikini-clad naive, wanting more relevant, humanistic points of view expressed.
+Some characters are feeling ‘the fear’, (i.e. anxiety over the oppression of peoples, health care, industrial-military complex, globalization, environmental issues, war on drugs, war…) but the big man continues along, assuring that all is well.
+The ‘show’ has easy answers to complex situations or makes no attempt at all, just a little ‘T and A’; an elderly woman’s answer to the stupidity of the ‘show’ may be reflected in the simplicity of her sign “don’t be an asshole”.
 Another figure in the painting carries a Christian cross, overlapping a cardboard sign begging for real issues, hence’ real ‘t’issues’, and the woman having synthetically enlarged breasts gently readying to remove her top(?) for the camera may imply wanting reality/real breast tissues as opposed to breast enhancement….
 As I was composing the painting with placard overlapping placard, the aesthetics of Matisse’ cut-out painting ‘the snail’ wanted to be tucked in among all the placards, and so it was… Allah Hoo has been one of my favorite songs since about 1987 and is by Sufi singer Nusrat fateh Ali Khan, and translates to mean ‘Praise God’.